jstaffans/jstaffans.github.io/_posts/2016-01-25-action-inspiration.markdown

 ### Getting stuck

-Getting stuck and not knowing how to proceed with a particular programming problem is maybe the biggest discouragment for new coders.
+Getting stuck and not knowing how to proceed with a particular programming problem is maybe the biggest source of discouragment for new coders.
 It is unfortunately something you'll have to become used to, as this is something that happens very often, even to experienced programmers.